Photo Credit: Luke Durda/OHL Images

-While McTavish has been playing in the B League, it likely won’t be long before we see him suit up in the NLA.
+While McTavish was playing in the B League, it was rumored that he would be called up to the NLA.
 On March 6th, Elite Prospects reported that EV Zug (NLA team) acquired McTavish’s B license.
-It was also reported that fellow Canadian and 2021 NHL Draft prospect Brennan Othmann of the Flint Firebirds, who had playing on EHC Olten as well had been loaned out as well.
+It was also reported that fellow Canadian and 2021 NHL Draft prospect Brennan Othmann of the Flint Firebirds, who had been playing on EHC Olten with McTavish had been loaned out as well.
 Othmann’s B license was acquired by SC Bern (NLA).

-In twelve games played in the SL, McTavish has tallied eight goals and two assists (stats as of March 6, 2021).
+In 13 games played in the SL, McTavish has tallied nine goals and two assists.
 While you would think that the transition to Swiss Hockey might have been somewhat of a challenge, McTavish played youth hockey on Swiss ice with EV Zug and got into the groove pretty fast this season.

 D.O.B – January 30, 2003

 Position – Center